potassco/fzn2lp/README.md

     in_array(id_Y, 1, id_Y_1).
     in_array(id_Y, 2, id_Y_2).

-### Representation of constraints
+### Constraints

 Constraints are presented by facts of form:

     constraint(ConstraintId).
     in_constraint(ConstraintId,Pos,Expr).

-If the constraint parmeter is of type array the following predicate is used to represent the elements of the array.
+If the constraint parameter is of type array the following predicate is used to represent the elements of the array.

     in_constraint(ConstraintId,Pos,array).
     in_constraint(ConstraintId,Pos,ArrayPos,Expr).